-ShipBob partners with leading packaging solutions to offer customized and eco-friendly packaging options.
+ShipBob partners with leading packaging solutions to offer customised and eco-friendly packaging options.
 You can view our packaging partners here or learn more about ShipBob’s custom packaging services here.

-“ShipBob offers the option to customize packaging and tell a story through our products when shipping to our customers, giving us more control over our business and brand.”
+“ShipBob offers the option to customise packaging and tell a story through our products when shipping to our customers, giving us more control over our business and brand.”

 Matt Dryfhout, Founder & CEO of BAKblade

 ShipBob’s ecommerce software simplifies your order management process for you with real-time tracking features.

 It integrates with your ecommerce store and automatically captures sales order data.
 By eliminating the need for manual input, it speeds up the process and improves accuracy.